MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/get-started-xdr.md

 title: Get started with Microsoft Defender Experts for XDR ms.reviewer:
 description: Defender Experts for XDR lets you determine the individuals or groups within your organization that need to be notified if there's a critical incident
-keywords: XDR, protected assets, defender experts for xdr, set up microsoft xdr, managed threat hunting, managed detection and response (MDR) service, service delivery manager, readiness, threat hunting and analysis, actions needed xdr ms.service: defender-experts ms.subservice: dex-xdr ms.mktglfcycl: deploy
+keywords: XDR, protected assets, defender experts for xdr, set up microsoft xdr, set up permissions in xdr, managed detection and response (MDR) service, service delivery manager, readiness, threat hunting and analysis, actions needed xdr ms.service: defender-experts ms.subservice: dex-xdr ms.mktglfcycl: deploy